-This feature is a useful one.
-But, not for all.
-If you don't want this option turned on, then you can disable this feature.
+This feature is useful.
+But not for all.
+If you don’t want this option turned on, then you can disable this feature.

 In this post, we will see the different ways to enable and disable this feature.
 Let’s get started.